gaps-closure/xdcomms-dma/README.md

 ### MIND DMA (on the XILINX board)
-Note that the SERVER (orange on a53) must be started within 3 seconds after starting the CLIENT (green on the microblaze)
+Note that the SERVER (orange on a53) must be started within 3 seconds after starting the CLIENT (green on the MicroBlaze)
 ```
 ENCLAVE=orange CONFIG_FILE=xdconf_app_req_rep.json XDCLOGLEVEL=0 ./app_req_rep -v -l 1 -e 2